 - look for additional funding to support its expansion

-- develop new services
+- develop new products and services

 - hire personnel to cater to new needs